hugovk/satellite-pies/README.md

 Map terms of use
 ----------------

 The map images have the following terms of use.
-If you

  * OSM maps: (c) [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Tile_usage_policy) and contributors, [CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/).